 It’s 20 days into Lent.
 Your firm resolve to give up dessert and be kind to your annoying neighbor is wearing thin.
 You’ve missed your prayers three days in a row, even though you firmly committed to pray for at least 30 minutes each day.
 You’re invited to a dinner party where steak is served— but it’s on a Friday.
 As you walk through the grocery store, you catch a tantalizing whiff of fresh donuts, but you gave up dessert.
 Your neighbor is letting his dog bark endlessly again…

-Since Ash Wednesday is now only two weeks away, I thought I’d spend the next three weeks writing about how to have a fruitful Lent instead of a frustrating one.
+Since Ash Wednesday is now a week away, I thought I’d spend some time writing about how to have a fruitful Lent instead of a frustrating one.
 Today, let’s look at the point of Lent.

 The Heart of Lent

 If we’re going to have a good Lent, we have to realize that the heart of Lent is not resolutions but repentance.
 Jesus began his preaching of the Gospel by saying, “Repent, for the kingdom of heaven is at hand,” and his message has been repeated by all the great saints through history.
 And what is repentance exactly?
 It is a return to God.

 Human beings were made for communion with God and participation in his Divine life.
 Before the fall, this union with God was as natural as breathing, but now, it is a constant struggle.
 In fact, our hearts seem to have a gravitational pull to anything but God.
 We look for happiness and satisfaction in everything but him, and our hearts cling to sin like a magnet clings to steel.